Board Responsibilities

 Member

 Erin Strand works for the Fish and Wildlife Refuge, and is passionate about local, sustainably grown food and our Island's food security.
-She likes bears and dogs and mushrooms.
-And hiking and being outside.
+She likes bears and dogs, mushrooms, hiking and being outside.

 Member